guisaoncella/clone-spotify/README.md

 # clone-spotify
-clone do site do spotify com Tailwind
+Clone do site do spotify com Tailwind